An HHL-Based Quantum-Classical Solver for the Incompressible Navier-Stokes Equations with Approximate QST: Methodology

 The eigenvalue inversion step was performed using coherent arithmetic inversion via Qiskit's \textsf{ExactReciprocal} function, which computes the reciprocal of the phase estimation register into an ancillary register before performing the controlled rotation.

 Rather than simple statevector extraction, we perform a spectral reconstruction.
 The quantum state $\ket{p}$ is projected onto a basis of $m$ Chebyshev polynomials $T_k(\xi)$, defined and described in subsection~\ref{subsec:chebyshev}, via the Hadamard test, a foundational quantum algorithm used to determine the overlap between an encoded quantum state, $\ket{\psi}$, and a unitary $U$ \cite{Aharonov1998}.
 To limit the runtime of our simulations, we emulated the readout process classically.
 We computed exact inner products and introduced binomial shot noise corresponding to $N_{shots} = 10^7$ to rigorously model the statistical uncertainty of the quantum measurement.

-HHL provides a normalized statevector.
-Accessing properties of the full vector encoded in the quantum states, such as its magnitude, is a major open problem in quantum computing.
-Therefore, we perform an energy calibration at each time step by matching the $L_2$ norm of the quantum pressure to the classical reference.
 Finally, a zero-mean gauge condition $\int p \, d\Omega = 0$ is enforced to ensure a unique solution for the all-Neumann system.